dhei/azure-mobile-apps-net-client/README.md

 If you would like to become an active contributor to this project please follow the instructions provided in [Microsoft Azure Projects Contribution Guidelines](http://azure.github.com/guidelines.html).

-If you encounter any bugs with the library please file an issue in the [Issues](https://github.com/Azure/azure-mobile-apps-net-client/issues) section of the project.
+If you encounter any bugs with the library, please file an issue in the [Issues](https://github.com/Azure/azure-mobile-apps-net-client/issues) section of the project.